-An article, as the first part of a series of posts on the HomeLab project, has been published on the ^Housing Futures blog, which is an international online platform on housing strategies for cities around the globe.
+An article, as the first part of a series of posts on the HomeLab project, has been published on the Housing Futures blog, which is an international online platform on housing strategies for cities around the globe.
+The piece, titled “Integrated Housing Programs for Vulnerable Households in Central-Eastern Europe“, presents how the HomeLab project tests integrated service provision in the fields of housing, employment and social services, in the framework of the Social Rental Enterprise model in the so-called Visegrad Four (V4) countries: Hungary, Slovakia, the Czech Republic and Poland.

 Deinstitutionalization and homelessness prevention were the main topics of a conference co-organized by Commissioner for Human Rights and Habitat for Humanity Poland on 5th October 2017.
 The conference has been part of the work of the Commission of Experts for Counteracting Homelessness appointed by the Commissioner and gathering experts and practitioners.